pommicket/bootstrap/05/README.md

 - First, we (and C89) don't allow a comma after the last member in an initializer.
 In several places, the last comma in an initializer/enum definition was removed, or an irrelevant entry was added to the end.
 - Global variables were sometimes declared twice, which we don't support.
-So, a bunch of duplicate declarations were removed.
+So a bunch of duplicate declarations were removed.
 - The `# if defined(__linux__)` and `# endif` mentioned above were removed.
 - In a bunch of places, `ELFW(something)` had to be replaced with `ELF64_something` due to subtleties of how we evaluate macros.